benchmarkstudios/barebones/README.md

     npm install

+Then run:

+    npm run watch

-Then run `npm run watch` to execute the default tasks: compiling sass/js and creating the watcher.
+This will execute the default tasks: compiling sass/js and spawning the file watcher.

 ## WordPress Support